agduncan94/agduncan94.github.io/README.md

 ### Completed
 Bachelor of Computer Science, Bioinformatics Option, Honours, Cooperative Program from the University of Waterloo

-Fundamentals of Biomedical Science I Certificate, University of Toronto
+Fundamentals of Biomedical Science I Certificate, University of Toronto (partially completed)
 * SCS 2900 Pharmacology Principles and Clinical Applications, Department of Pharmacology and Toxicology

-Data Science Certificate, University of Guelph
+Data Science Certificate, University of Guelph (partially completed)
 * 8020001 Introduction to Data Science
 * 8020002 Data Mining and Machine Learning